railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

   organizations on the use of these practices, and reports on the productivity improvements in the organization that result.

-  .. note:: Managing time efficiently
+  .. note:: Managing Time Efficiently

      David Allen, Getting Things Done, Penguin Books, New York, 2001, 267 pages.
 (ISBN :
      978-0142000281).
 Also see the site: http://davidco.com